jamiehenzy/Genome_analysis_Explore/Variants.md

 + The header information of the genome sequence
 + What the read files look like

 How could you use simple UNIX commands to determine how many reads are contained in the fastq files?
-(Note: Unless you have already unzipped them, they are in a compressed format.)

 ## Raw read quality control